mongolianprincess/CV/Readme.md

 #### Project Management

 - While at Fletcher Priest Architects, I was project lead for the refurbishment of a 6000sqm grade II listed office building, Dixon House, in the City of London.
-I coordinated a consultant team of 15 people, working together with the main contractor to deliver the projects on time and on budget that meets the client's commercial target and aspiration.
+I coordinated a consultant team of 15 people, working together with the main contractor to deliver the project on time and budget that meets the client's commercial target and aspiration.

 - Volunteer project coordinator using Asana on behalf of Climate Connected Benefit Society to run a workshop coordinating 40 University of Greenwich Logistic Masters' students to plan the logistics of building a open-source mobile wikihut prototype leveraging existing local infrastructure to help secondary school girls get education in flood prone areas of southern Malawi.